tlochmanczyk/AGH_SPACESYSTEMS_RECRUITMENT_TASKS/README.md

 2. if port isn't 'COM4' type `notepad main.py` or `vim main.py` and change line 5 to your port
 3. type `pip install requirments.txt`

-Now you are ready to run program.
+Now, you are ready to run program.
 You can use it in two different modes.
-In first you just type `python main.py conn` and then you type commands as they are in manual below.
-In second mode you type first `python main.py` and then command.
-In both modes there are some delays due to arduino bootloader, which are impossible to delete or reduce.
+In first, you just typing `python main.py conn` and then you typing commands as they are in manual below.
+In second mode, you type first `python main.py` and then command.
+In both modes, there are some delays due to arduino bootloader, which are impossible to delete or reduce.

 ## COMMANDS: